Semester at Sea: 2000–2009

 Two incidents occurred during the fall 2000 semester on the SS Universe Explorer.
 Entering Vietnam, the ship was struck by a barge; its hull was damaged, and student rooms were closed.
 The Universe Explorer remained an extra day in Vietnam for repairs.
 Preparing to head north through the Suez Canal to Egypt, Turkey, Croatia, and Spain, the ship's captain decided to reroute due to threats to ships in the Suez region; the voyage instead stopped in Kenya, South Africa, and Brazil.

 After the September 11 attacks, the Universe Explorer was redirected after its stop in Kobe.
-The planned route – from Penang and the Indian Ocean through the Suez Canal to ports in Egypt and Croatia – was changed by the U.S. State Department to include Singapore, Seychelles, and Cape Town.
+The planned route, from Penang and the Indian Ocean through the Suez Canal to ports in Egypt and Croatia, was changed by the U.S. State Department to include Singapore, Seychelles, and Cape Town.
 On the Indian Ocean, the ship's communication with other vessels was limited to protect the American citizens on board.

 On January 26, 2005, the MV Explorer weathered a combination of three storms in the North Pacific.
-A 50 ft freak wave smashed the windows of the bridge, breaking one of them and briefly affecting the ship's navigation systems.
+A 50 ft freak wave smashed the bridge's windows, breaking one of them and briefly affecting the ship's navigation systems.
 The U.S. Coast Guard dispatched a Lockheed HC-130 search-and-rescue plane and two cutters after receiving a distress call from the ship.
 Two crew members were injured during the incident.
 While the ship was repaired in Honolulu, the students were flown to Hong Kong to continue their courses.
-The Explorer rejoined them in Ho Chi Minh City, and completed the semester.
-Later that year, safety concerns were cited by the University of Pittsburgh for ending its 24-year academic sponsorship of the program.
+The Explorer rejoined them in Ho Chi Minh City and completed the semester.
+Later that year, the University of Pittsburgh ended its 24-year academic sponsorship of the program, citing safety concerns.

 2005's summer voyage was rerouted from London to Le Havre due to safety concerns after the July 7 London bombings.
 During the fall 2006 voyage, Typhoon Shanshan caused the MV Explorer (en route from Japan to Qingdao, China) to be rerouted to Hong Kong.
 The summer 2008 voyage was rerouted from Istanbul to Alexandria due to bomb threats in Turkey.
 That fall, a University of Wisconsin student was struck and killed by a drunk driver in Hong Kong.
 The spring and fall 2009 itineraries were altered to avoid Somali pirates in the Gulf of Aden.